tjohann/my_common_docs/my_book/my_book.md

 There’re different architecture aproaches for deeply embedded devices.
 One is the Time-Triggert-Architecture (https://en.wikipedia.org/wiki/Time-triggered_architecture) which is a subset of the more general Event-Triggered-Architecture.

 The smallest entity within a embbedded system is somthing like a block.
 Such a block represents some functionality (regulator, ADC, sensor calulation …) and is builded by a c-function.
-If you split you whole system in such blocks/functions you know the information flow and you can calculate to duration time.
+If you devite your whole system in such blocks/functions, you know the information flow and you can calculate to duration time.
 Now you have something like a block diagram.
 With the relation between blocks and functions you can do the same for the software and buildup a fist architecture.

 The next step would be to decide which architecture we want to use.
 With an event-triggert-architecture you define some irq handler for the different functions.
 This could be really complicated if you have a bigger system.
 So you also use a timer interrupt and group some functions in it.